Market environment: Macro environment

-The macro-environment refers to all forces that are part of the larger society and affect the micro-environment.
-It includes concepts such as demography, economy, natural forces, technology, politics, and culture.
-The purpose of analyzing the macro marketing environment is to understand the environment better and to adapt to the social environment and change through the marketing effort of the enterprise to achieve the goal of the enterprise marketing.
+The macro-environment refers to all forces that are part of the larger society and that affect the micro-environment.
+It encompasses factors such as demography, the economy, natural forces, technology, politics, and culture, among others.
+The purpose of analyzing the macro marketing environment is to gain a better understanding of the external environment and to adapt to social changes through the enterprise's marketing efforts in order to achieve its marketing objectives.

-Factors affecting organization in Macro environment are known as PESTEL, that is: Political, Economical, Social, Technological, Environmental and Legal.
+Factors affecting an organization in the macro environment are known as PESTEL: Political, Economic, Social, Technological, Environmental and Legal.

-Demography refers to studying human populations in terms of size, density, location, age, gender, race, and occupation.
-This is a very important factor to study for marketers and helps to divide the population into market segments and target markets.
+Demography refers to the study of human populations in terms of size, density, location, age, gender, race, and occupation.
+This helps marketers to divide the population into market segments and target markets.
 An example of demography is classifying groups of people according to the year they were born.
-These classifications can be referred to as baby boomers, who are born between 1946 and 1964, Generation X, who are born between 1965 and 1980, millennials, who are born between 1981 and 1996, and Generation Z (also known as zoomers), who are born between 1997 and 2012.
+These classifications include baby boomers, who are born between 1946 and 1964, Generation X, who are born between 1965 and 1980, millennials, who are born between 1981 and 1996, and Generation Z (also known as zoomers), who are born between 1997 and 2012.
 Each classification has different characteristics and causes they find important.
-This can be beneficial to a marketer as they can decide who their product would benefit most and tailor their marketing plan to attract that segment.
+This can be beneficial to a marketer as they can decide who their product would benefit the most and tailor their marketing plan to attract that segment.
 Demography covers many aspects that are important to marketers including family dynamics, geographic shifts, workforce changes, and levels of diversity in any given area.

 Another aspect of the macro-environment is the economic environment.
 This refers to the purchasing power of potential customers and the ways in which people spend their money.
-Within this area are two different economies, subsistence and industrialized.
-Subsistence economies are based more in agriculture and consume their own industrial output.
+Within this area are two different economies: subsistence and industrialized.
+Subsistence economies are based more on agriculture and consume their own industrial output.
 Industrial economies have markets that are diverse and carry many different types of goods.
-Each is important to the marketer because each has a highly different spending pattern as well as different distribution of wealth.
+Each is important to the marketer because each has a highly different spending pattern as well as a different distribution of wealth.